 FAQs – Fellowships for Indian Citizens

-What are the opening and closing dates for applications?
+1. What are the application opening and closing dates?

-Please check the website for the current dates for applications.
-The call for applications opens in February every year.
-Please check individual deadlines for programs to confirm closing dates.
-We do not accept any applications outside the announcement cycle.
+Please visit our website for the current application dates.
+The call for applications typically opens in February each year.
+Be sure to check the specific deadline for your program to confirm the closing date.
+Applications submitted outside the official announcement cycle will not be accepted.

 Depending on the grant category, applicants are advised to request two to three referees to complete the letters of reference online by the application due date.
 Please read the applicant instructions for details.

-Who should I ask to provide a Reference/recommendation?
+3. Who should I ask to provide a reference/recommendation?

 Applicants should ask people who will best support their application and who can objectively assess their ability to successfully undertake a program of research or study in the U.S. and their potential to contribute to the U.S. and India relationship.
 Where possible the referees should include academic supervisor/s, colleagues and key contacts who can provide relevant information on the applicant’s personal and professional attributes.